 It is Spring at the Farmhouse.
 A time to put plans into action, to enjoy as much fresh air as we can to clean up both inside and out.
 Join me today as I plant a new flower bed, shop for seeds, make hummingbird nectar, and enjoy a beautiful spring day here at our city farmhouse.
 I hope you enjoy today’s video and post.

-Hello and welcome back to a quaint life.
 It is spring here at the farmhouse and we have been getting so many beautiful sunny days.
-Which means it’s been daily garden work both in planning and executing.
+This means it’s been daily garden work both in planning and executing.

 I just so happen to get my Johnny Seeds catalog this week.
 And even though most of our veggies are already planted I like to add things to the garden as the season goes.
-I have selected a few extra seeds to add in later as I have harvest.
+I have selected a few extra seeds to add in later as I begin harvesting.

 This time of year it’s time to give the hummingbird feeders a good cleaning and make a new batch of nectar.
 It is just 4 parts water to 1 part sugar.
-I add that to a sauce pot, and warm just until the sugar dissolves into the water.
+I add that to a sauce pot and warm it just until the sugar dissolves into the water.
 I keep a batch ready all spring and summer long.
 But if you store it in a glass container, be sure to take the lid off once in a while as the nectar will ferment and can cause an explosion.
-Something I unfortunately know by experience.
+Something I, unfortunately, know by experience.

 One of my absolute favorite things about spring and summer is all the bouquets I get to cut and bring inside.